ArkEcosystemArchive/docs-legacy/docs/guidebook/contribution-guidelines/writing-documentation.md

 ## Style Guide

-As Ark originates from an online community, different writing styles have been used in official and community writings.
+As Ark originates from an online community, different writing styles have been used in formal and community writings.
 It is important to have a uniform style across our documentation to avoid misunderstandings and provide consistency to developers.

+Writing documentation is quite simple, often the last 10% of a project.
+Regardless the last 10% can consume 90% of the effort.
+Proper documentation requires fluency in English and a well thought out objective.
+Ark's documentation is written for the semi-knowledgeable.
+However, beginners should be able to follow most of the tutorials and learn from the docs.
+Well documented, average software is more usable than poorly documented, fantastic software.

 ### Language